How to use the Route Directions API

 There are many use cases for the Route Directions API.
 Here are a few examples:

-Parameters of Route Directions API
+Route Directions API Parameters

 Now let's look at each parameter in more detail.

-"avoid" Parameter
+waypoints Parameter

 https://api.geoapify.com/v1/routing?waypoints=40.9912087,-74.0326395|40.748428399999995,-73.98565461987332&mode=drive&avoid=highways&apiKey=YOUR_API_KEY